thefrznrose/FireRecovery_Admin/README.md

 This repository is the frontend that the administrator (Jenny Jacox) can use to generate a timelapse from hiker uploaded images in an organized way.

-There are currently many flaws that need to be addressed, which I can help with, but I encourage you to take ownership over this project and make it your own.
+There are currently many flaws that need to be addressed, which I can help with, but I encourage you to take ownership over this project and make it yours.

 ## Technologies Used